natefinch/rpg/content/post/google-drive.md

 More Fonts... to get access to all of Google's fonts.
 There's fonts for basically anything you could ever want in there, so give yourself some time to look through all the options.

+If this is *still* not enough fonts, you can install the Extensis add-on to get even more fonts.
+Go to Add-Ons->Get Add-Ons, and search for Extensis.
+Follow the steps to install it.
+Now close out of Add-Ons.
+For every document where you want to use Extensis fonts, you have to "start" the add-on.
+Go into Add-Ons->Extensis->Start and you'll see a sidebar open up with a whole new world of fonts.

 Don't go too crazy, choose a small number of fonts (2-4) to use in your text, and make sure they're used consistently, so that the reader can infer meaning